whg-shaunb/whg-shaunb/README.md

 💬 Ask me about **Datadog, Terraform or Python**

-⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+⚡ Fun fact **In the world of SRE, "Toil" refers to repetitive, manual tasks that could be automated.**

  </div>